What Is A No-Fault Divorce In Tennessee?

 • Most Medical Malpractice Claims are Frivolous

 The truth is, this just isn’t the case.
 While the United States has been known as a sue-happy society, this doesn’t mean that medical malpractice claims are just people seeking revenge for being unhappy.
-In fact, only about 3 percent of all lawsuits filed would be considered frivolous.
-This means that for the most part, medical malpractice cases are ones filed by those who have truly suffered.
+In fact, only about 3 percent of all lawsuits Read the rest

 Medical Malpractice: Are You a Victim?